 Everton furious as Man City's Rodri controversially escapes conceding penalty after VAR check for handball

-Everton are furious after Manchester City midfielder Rodri avoided a costly handball late in the second half of their Premier League clash on Saturday.
+Everton were left furious after Manchester City midfielder Rodri avoided a costly handball late in the second half of their Premier League clash on Saturday.

 With nobody around him, the 25-year-old appeared to extend his arm to the ball in the box.